 During the height of the steroid era, many of the voters who now decry the scourge of PEDs dismissed the extent of their impact.
 Ironically, they may have been correct to do so.
 However, perhaps feeling responsible for turning a blind eye to an important issue, many writers now seem to assume all PEDs dramatically contribute to on-field performance.
 No wonder so many have taken an extreme position.

-In addition to reconciling steroid users with spitball artists, Hall of Fame voters must also reconsider the conflation of character and authenticity.
+In addition to reconciling steroid users with spitball artists and players who sought refuge in a substance abuse program, Hall of Fame voters must also reconsider the conflation of character and authenticity.
 Once the real issue of statistical, not moral, integrity is made the focus, the next step is to seriously consider the prevailing science regarding performance enhancing drugs.
 If, for example, HGH really is a placebo, then why should it be treated differently from a corked bat?
 Are the muscle building effects of anabolic steroids more beneficial than the stimulating impact of amphetamines?
 Undoubtedly, many will have a visceral response to such questions, but, in order to deal with these issues responsibly, a more cerebral approach is needed.
 That’s asking a lot, and, maybe the Hall of Fame shouldn’t be making such an imposition, but, if voters want to pass their own integrity test, it is a necessary burden.